 You need experienced, effective help from the injury attorneys at Hessig & Pohl

 Uninsured and Underinsurance Policies

 Uninsurance and Underinsurance (UM/UIM) insurance policies are policies that you purchase yourself when you buy automobile insurance.
 This type of insurance protects you if the at-fault driver has no insurance or if the at-fault driver does not have enough insurance.

 How does it work?
 This scenario can help explain the process:

 You can file a UIM claim regardless of whether the at-fault driver has coverage

-In order to recover more money for your injuries, you would have to file a UIM claim against your own insurance company.
-Even though it is your insurance company, it would step in the shoes of the defendant, and litigation would have to be filed against the company assuming the case could not settle.
+In fact, in order to recover full compensation for your injuries, you would have to file a UIM claim against your own insurance company.
+Even though it is your insurance company, they would now step in the shoes of the defendant and litigation would have to be filed against the company assuming the case could not settle.
 The same would happen if the at-fault driver had no insurance.
 Therefore, the best practice is to make sure you purchase the UM/UIM coverage at sufficiently high levels just in case you are involved in a scenario like this.